jcu-eresearch/deploy-dl/README.md

     $ make jcu deploy

-Will deploy the host in the inventory/jcu file.
+Will deploy to the host in the inventory/jcu file.
+Currently that is `rdsi-vecnet.hpc.jcu.edu.au` `137.219.15.116`.

 ## Troubleshooting